-If you’re looking to provide your family with lasting memories and adventure, say hello to New York City’s roster of theme restaurants.
+New York City’s roster of theme restaurants is a mix of indie spots and big biz, but they each offer a unique dining experience for the whole family.
 They’re kitschy, they’re clever and they’re fun, fun, fun!
 From dressing like a ninja to dining with your favorite doll, the city has something for everyone.
-(But beware, prices can be high, and the food won’t be getting a Michelin star any time soon.)
+(But beware, prices can be high, and most of the food won’t be getting a Michelin star any time soon.)
 But—the kids will be mesmerized and you will likely have a blast, too.
 To get in on the action, check out our list of exciting, entertaining and interactive theme restaurants.
-Add for more things to do with kids in New York, click here.
+And for more things to do with kids in New York, click here.

 To Travel To 11th-Century Spain: Medieval Times

 You may be shocked at how much fun you and the kids have at this over-the-top experience.
 A tiny corner of Lyndhurst, New Jersey has been transformed into (an admittedly cleaned-up) 11th-century Spain.
 A real falcon swoops over your head, horses dance, and yes, knights (specially-trained performers/stuntmen) actually joust in a sand-filled arena.